|

 /

-master site, then you optionally can schedule push at the materialized view sites.
+connection to its master site, then you optionally can schedule push at the materialized

-If the materialized view site is disconnected from its master site for extended
+view sites.
+If the materialized view site is disconnected from its master site for

-periods of time, then it is typically better not to schedule push and refresh on
+extended periods of time, then it is typically better not to schedule push and

 CONNECT mviewadmin/mviewadmin@REP1.WORLD